Trans-zeatin O-beta-D-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and trans-zeatin, whereas its two products are UDP and O-beta-D-glucosyl-trans-zeatin.
+The two substrates of this enzyme characterised from lima bean are trans-zeatin and UDP-glucose.
+Its products are O-β-D-glucosyl-trans-zeatin and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:trans-zeatin O-beta-D-glucosyltransferase.
 Other names in common use include zeatin O-beta-D-glucosyltransferase, uridine diphosphoglucose-zeatin O-glucosyltransferase, and zeatin O-glucosyltransferase.